-The hydrogen emission test (Figure 7.1) is conducted in order to determine hydrogen emissions during the charge procedures of the traction battery with the onboard charger.
+The hydrogen emission test (Figure 7.1) is conducted in order to determine hydrogen emissions during the charge procedures of the traction battery with the on-board charger.
 The test consists in the following steps:

-- (a) vehicle preparation, - (b) discharge of the traction battery, - (c) determination of hydrogen emissions during a normal charge, - (d) determination of hydrogen emissions during a charge carried out with the on-board charger failure.
+- (a) vehicle preparation, - (b) discharge of the traction battery, - (c) determination of hydrogen emissions during a normal charge, - (d) determination of hydrogen emissions during a charge carried out with the onboard charger failure.

-VEHICLE
+3. VEHICLE

 - 3.1.
-The vehicle must be in good mechanical condition and have been driven at least 300 km during seven days before the test.
-The vehicle must be equipped with the traction battery subject to the test of hydrogen emissions, over this period. - 3.2.
-If the battery is used at a temperature above the ambient temperature, the operator must follow the manufacturer's procedure in order to keep the traction battery temperature in normal functioning range.
+The vehicle shall be in good mechanical condition and have been driven at least 300 km during seven days before the test.
+The vehicle shall be equipped with the traction battery subject to the test of hydrogen emissions, over this period. - 3.2.
+If the battery is used at a temperature above the ambient temperature, the operator shall follow the manufacturer's procedure in order to keep the traction battery temperature in normal functioning range.

-The manufacturer's representative must be able to certify that the temperature conditioning system of the traction battery is neither damaged nor presenting a capacity defect.
+The manufacturer's representative shall be able to certify that the temperature conditioning system of the traction battery is neither damaged nor presenting a capacity defect.

+Figure 7.1

-Figure 7.1 Determination of hydrogen emissions during
+Determination of hydrogen emissions during the charge procedures of the traction battery

-TEST EQUIPMENT FOR HYDROGEN EMISSION TEST
+4. TEST EQUIPMENT FOR HYDROGEN EMISSION TEST